 Technical requirements

+This work is an adaptation of the WWF-SAFE approach to HWC management.
+The consultant should be very familiar with the SAFE (policy, prevention, mitigation, understanding the conflict, response, and monitoring) approach or similar methods.
 The technical requirements of this Statement Of Work (SOW) are thus, essentially laid-out according to the SAFE approach, with a slightly re-enforced early-warning requirement in the fifth Step.
 Given that SAFE is a broad-based, context-specific methodology, not all steps may be relevant to the same degree or context of application; or given available time and resources.
 The consultant, using his/her judgment and during the inception process, will be expected to present/discuss these limitations and or modifications.

 The early warning aspects of SAFE (Step 2 in the original), has been re-deployed to strengthen Step 5.
 Step 5 will then be technology-based and will rely on the best possible real-time application of information and communications tools within the given context.
 The step will enable actors (communities, independent experts, etc.) provide early warnings to the HWC observatory about wildlife movements, or about their destructive activities to enable an early response.
+The consultant is therefore, expected to team-up (preferably) with a local IT engineer or one to be recommended by WWF Cameroon, prior to preparation of the Technical and Financial bid for this call.

 SAFE is a purspose-built framework to manage HWC therefore, as cases and situations in the field may demand the consultant will actively lobby/propose/test lobbying mechanism, evaluate, prepare/propose protocols, develop/propose plans, explore collect information, develop /adapt guidelines, propose analyze frameworks, and or recommend tools/protocols, or provide basic awareness/training, or suggest budgets and monitoring instruments where relevant, etc., to enable the effective roll-out of the SAFE approach across the relevant WWF Cameroon supported landscape; West Coast, CFP, within a reasonable time-frame following the consultancy.